 Here are some tips for the best viewing experience, or if you have problems:

-- Watching streaming video requires a reliable internet connection.
+- Streaming video requires a reliable high-speed Internet connection.

 - If your browser prompts you that you are using an out-of-date version of Flash Player, please update it.